Copic Markers: How Many Colors Does Copic Make? (Beware!)

 Years?

-It’s an odd question because while Copic stock varies from store to store, in general, shelves are pretty flush right now; what colors can’t she find?
+It’s an odd question because while Copic stock varies from store to store, in general, shelves are pretty flush right now.
+And if you shop online, you can easily buy them all.
+So what colors can’t she find?

-Then it hit me— her Copic chart doesn’t match her preferred style of markers.
+Then it hit me— her Copic chart doesn’t match her Ciao style markers.

-She’s been looking for colors which Copic doesn’t make in her preferred style of marker.
+She’s been looking for markers Copic doesn’t make.

 So let’s clear this up, before you get confused too.